adeperio/base/README.md

 ## Why

-The philosophy around Base was to roll out a baseline set of security features for protection against common web application threats to give developers a kick start when building our their app.
+The philosophy around Base was to roll out a baseline set of security features for protection against common web application threats to give developers a kick start when building out their app.

 We're not trying to be a silver bullet, but we are aiming to give developers as big a kick start as possible.